 Blood Draw and Processing

 PRF therapy begins with a simple blood draw, similar to a routine blood test.
-The blood is typically drawn from your arm, and only a small amount is needed (usually around 10–20 mL).
-After the blood is collected, it is placed in a centrifuge machine.
+Blood is typically drawn from your arm, and only a small amount is needed (typically around 10–20 mL).
+After the blood is collected, we place it in a centrifuge machine.
 The centrifuge spins the blood at high speeds to separate the components.
-This process isolates the platelets and fibrin from the red blood cells, creating the concentrated PRF.
-The PRF will be in a gel-like form, which helps it adhere to the targeted area for longer periods.

 Injection